hoangduytran/blender-manual/manual/render/shader_nodes/input/light_path.rst

    .. note::

-      Passing through a transparent shader
+      Passing through a
+      :ref:`transparent <render-cycles-light-paths-transparency>`
-      :ref:`does not count as a normal "bounce" <render-cycles-light-paths-transparency>`.
+      shader does not count as a normal "bounce".

 Diffuse Depth :guilabel:`Cycles Only`
    Number of times the ray has gone through diffuse reflection or transmission.
 Glossy Depth :guilabel:`Cycles Only`
    Number of times the ray has gone through glossy reflection or transmission.
 Transparent Depth :guilabel:`Cycles Only`
-   Returns the number of transparent surfaces passed through.
+   Number of times the ray has gone through a transparent surface.
 Transmission Depth :guilabel:`Cycles Only`
-   Replace a Transmission light path after X bounces with another shader, e.g. a Diffuse one.
-   This can be used to avoid black surfaces, due to low amount of max bounces.
+   Number of times the ray has gone through a transmissive surface.
+   A typical use case is to avoid black spots in the render (caused by rays hitting the bounce limit) by switching from a transmissive to a diffuse shader past a certain point.
+See :doc:`/render/shader_nodes/shader/mix`.

 EEVEE Support
 =============

-EEVEE has no real concept of rays.
-But in order to ease the workflow between Cycles and EEVEE some of the outputs are only supported in particular cases.
+EEVEE has no real concept of rays, but in order to ease the workflow between Cycles and EEVEE, some of the outputs are supported in particular cases.
-This node makes it possible to tweak indirect lighting in the shader.

-Only a subset of the outputs are supported and the ray depth does not exactly have the same meaning.

 - *Is Camera*: Supported.
 - *Is Shadow*: Supported.
 - *Is Diffuse*: Supported.
 - *Is Glossy*: Supported.
 - *Is Singular*: Not supported.
-Same as Is Glossy.
+Same as *Is Glossy*.
 - *Is Reflection*: Not supported.
-Same as Is Glossy.
+Same as *Is Glossy*.
 - *Is Transmission*: Not supported.
-Same as Is Glossy.
+Same as *Is Glossy*.
-- *Ray Length*: Not supported.
-Defaults to 1.0.
+- *Ray Length*: Distance from the camera to the shading point.
 - *Ray Depth*: Indicates the current bounce when baking the light cache.
 - *Diffuse Depth*: Same as Ray Depth but only when baking diffuse light.
 - *Glossy Depth*: Same as Ray Depth but only when baking specular light.
 - *Transparent Depth*: Not supported.
 Defaults to 0.
 - *Transmission Depth*: Not supported.
-Same as Glossy Depth.
+Same as *Glossy Depth*.

 .. note::